codingforeternity/datascience/Quantum-Thoughts.md

+Email: From Here to Eternity (Sean Carrol's book) quote (9/30 - 10/23)
+* "An unaccelerated trajectory yields the greatest possible time a clock could measure between two events." (p.
+85)
+* So acceleration effectively slows down time.
+Either that, or time is linear and acceleration bends space.
+I.e. the path of the accelerated object while seemingly longer in typical units of distance (such as kilometers) is actually shorter in acceleration-adjusted units (such as accelometers?).
+So rather than acceleration slowing down time, perhaps it shrinks space.
+(Also note that an "unaccelerated trajectory" is effective deceleration w.r.t. the acceleration of the expansion of the universe.)
+* It makes sense that duration (i.e. change in time) is shorter when something accelerates off into space and comes back.
+If this occurs where one object does not accelerate and another goes off and comes back, both objects have traveled the same "distance" in spacetime.
+They both started at the same location (in space) and at the same time, and they both ended at the same location and time.
+One object traveled a longer distance though, so if spacetime "distance" is (reasonably) some monotonic function, f, of both space and time, say f(s, t) = sqrt(s^2 + t^2), then when s is larger for an accelerated object, t must be smaller.
+* This could also have something to do with why it's impossible to travel back in time.
+If time is a sort of (non-directional) distance metric then that would be the case; distances can't be negative.
+E.g. what if time actually does have multiple dimensions with a functional form similar to Euclidean distance: t = sqrt(t0^2+t1^2+t2^2)?
+The value of t can't ever be negative.
+* As an aside: Doesn't velocity slow down time also, as in the "speed" of light?
+Or maybe there's a 3rd derivative involved; something along the lines of: acceleration matters for low speeds while velocity matters for high speeds.
+A 3rd derivative would perhaps relate to the 3 dimensions of space and/or explain why the speed of light is a limit.
+In other words, does acceleration matter less (w.r.t. time) and velocity more as velocity increases?
+* Also, dark energy as the reason for the acceleration of the expansion of the universe seems improbable to me.
+It seems like a correction factor for something wrong with the underlying model, which otherwise (in the absence of dark energy) implies contraction due to gravity.
+* Perhaps time doesn't increase if not for the acceleration of the universe.
+* Relativity says that gravity bends space; it redefines what is accelerating and what is not; e.g. something in orbit is not accelerating; it changes how distances should be computed from typical units of distance (like kilometers) to gravity-adjusted units of distance (like accelometers?).
+* Wasn't there massive acceleration at the beginning of the universe, just after the Big Bang?
+If that's the case, then maybe that's why we observe it as having happened so quickly.
+I.e. acceleration = space / time where time is near 0.
+Or rather, if acceleration shrinks space, then perhaps that why we observe the Big Bang culminating from a single point.
+Black holes with their massive acceleration/gravity could also just be larger areas of typical space shrunk down.
+* The speed of light shrinks space down to 0.
+It's the inverse of space.
+That's why nothing can travel faster.
+* **Time = Gravity** (which also can't be negative)
+* The universe is exponential; nothing is linear.
+Anything with a limit (the Big Bang, the speed of light) is really the inverse of something else.
+Prediction: the acceleration of the universe is exponential.
+* Gravity is acceleration and acceleration shrinks space.
+So why is gravity acceleration?
+Maybe because electrons spin around atomic nuclei.
+This would suggest, however, that electrons in different orbits generate different gravity and thus have different mass.
+* Acceleration of the universe = dark energy = gravity = shrinking of space = speedup of time
+* Disc galaxies = dark matter = not enough matter = lots of non accelerating objects in orbit = slow down of time
+* "The energy of an object at rest is proportional to its mass." (p 80)
+* "'relativistic mass,' which increases when an object is in motion." (p 80)
+* Future times of the universe are much longer durations, 10^90, than past, 10^-30; i.e. time is exponential.
+The beginning of the universe only looks like it happened so fast from our perspective.
+  * Dark matter = centrifical force
+  * Dark energy = linear acceleration
+  * Episode 26 Phil Plait - just after the big bang
+  * Think more about the inverse relationship between temperature and pressure.
+The universe started out very hot, and now it's only a few degrees (2.7?) above absolute zero.
+* Page 110: "how spacetime avoids making a time machine--it crunches to zero volume before the closed timelike curves are created."
+* Can 2 bodies of mass travel past each other at 3/4 the speed of light, thus their relative speed is 1.5 c?
+  * A: No, because of relativistic mass; they'd be pulled towards each other by gravity.
+  * Is this a fundamental limit on the stretchiness of space?
+* In response to what I wrote earlier: "Or maybe there's a 3rd derivative involved; something along the lines of: acceleration matters for low speeds while velocity matters for high speeds."
+  * Well, according to Astronomy Cast (episode 269) it looks like this is the case.
+The concept is called Relativistic Velocity (https://en.wikipedia.org/wiki/Relativistic_speed), and it says that mass increases (not exactly, but that's a decent way to think about it; see https://en.wikipedia.org/wiki/Mass_in_special_relativity) as velocity approaches the speed of light.
+Specifically, mass increases by 1 / (1 - (v/c)^2), so if v==c then the denominator is 0 and mass is infinite (FWC - and time stands still, right?).

 Email: The ice cube in the glass of water (10/22/15)
 * Is not an example of the irreversibility of time because it's not a closed system.
 Something had to put the ice cube there.
 So even though the resulting state after melting is a cold glass of water, the resulting state of the rest of the system is different than it would be if it had just begun as a cold glass of water. * The fact that something is different means that time may be predictive in reverse.
 * Counterpoint: take 2 causes and swap them with their effects.